 What ARE Primate SAFARIS - Rwanda

-Rwanda is renowned for its gorillas in the Volcanoes National Park, but the country is also home to chimpanzees as well as a host of monkeys—colobus, golden, L’Hoest’s, owl-faced, Dent’s, blue, and vervet—alongside olive baboons as well as the nocturnal potto and bushbabies.
+Rwanda is renowned for its gorillas in Volcanoes National Park, but the country is also home to chimpanzees as well as a host of monkeys—colobus, golden, L’Hoest’s, owl-faced, Dent’s, blue, and vervet—alongside olive baboons as well as the nocturnal potto and bushbabies.

-Chimpanzees are found in the Nyungwe National Park as well as in smaller numbers in the Gishwati Forest.
+Chimpanzees are found in Nyungwe National Park as well as in smaller numbers in the Gishwati Forest.
 Sociable creatures, chimpanzees live in extended communities and move around every day, foraging for food or occasionally hunting smaller mammals.
 They build fresh nests in the trees each night.

 It is common to hear the chimpanzees before seeing them, with their vocalizations reverberating through the forest as they call to each other in a sort of bonding ritual.

 Tracking starts early, at 5.30 am, and can last anything from an hour to several hours depending on where the chimps are; visitors spend a maximum of one hour with them once they are found.